MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannel.md

           - `[AllowGiphy <Boolean?>]`: If set to true, enables Giphy use.
           - `[AllowStickersAndMemes <Boolean?>]`: If set to true, enables users to include stickers and memes.
           - `[GiphyContentRating <String>]`: giphyRatingType
-        - `[Group <IMicrosoftGraphGroup1>]`: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+        - `[Group <IMicrosoftGraphGroup1>]`: group
           - `[(Any) <Object>]`: This indicates any property can be added to this object.
           - `[DeletedDateTime <DateTime?>]`:
           - `[Id <String>]`: Read-only.
           - `[AcceptedSenders <IMicrosoftGraphDirectoryObject[]>]`: The list of users or groups that are allowed to create post's or calendar events in this group.
 If this list is non-empty then only users or groups listed here are allowed to post.
           - `[AllowExternalSenders <Boolean?>]`: Indicates if people external to the organization can send messages to the group.
 Default value is false.
 Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
           - `[AppRoleAssignments <IMicrosoftGraphAppRoleAssignment1[]>]`: Represents the app roles a group has been granted for an application.
+Supports $expand.
           - `[AssignedLabels <IMicrosoftGraphAssignedLabel[]>]`: The list of sensitivity label pairs (label ID, label name) associated with a Microsoft 365 group.
 Returned only on $select.
             - `[DisplayName <String>]`: The display name of the label.
 Read-only.
             - `[LabelId <String>]`: The unique identifier of the label.
           - `[AssignedLicenses <IMicrosoftGraphAssignedLicense[]>]`: The licenses that are assigned to the group.
 Returned only on $select.
+Supports $filter (eq).
 Read-only.
           - `[AutoSubscribeNewMembers <Boolean?>]`: Indicates if new members added to the group will be auto-subscribed to receive email notifications.
 You can set this property in a PATCH request for the group; do not set it in the initial POST request that creates the group.
 Default value is false.
 Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
           - `[Calendar <IMicrosoftGraphCalendar1>]`: calendar
           - `[CalendarView <IMicrosoftGraphEvent1[]>]`: The calendar view for the calendar.
 Read-only.
           - `[Classification <String>]`: Describes a classification for the group (such as low, medium or high business impact).
 Valid values for this property are defined by creating a ClassificationList setting value, based on the template definition.Returned by default.
+Supports $filter (eq, ne, not, ge, le, startsWith).
           - `[Conversations <IMicrosoftGraphConversation1[]>]`: The group's conversations.
             - `[Id <String>]`: Read-only.
             - `[HasAttachments <Boolean?>]`: Indicates whether any of the posts within this Conversation has at least one attachment.
+Supports $filter (eq, ne) and $search.
             - `[LastDeliveredDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+Supports $filter (eq, ne, le, ge).
-            - `[Preview <String>]`: A short summary from the body of the latest post in this converstaion.
+            - `[Preview <String>]`: A short summary from the body of the latest post in this conversation.
             - `[Threads <IMicrosoftGraphConversationThread1[]>]`: A collection of all the conversation threads in the conversation.
 A navigation property.
 Read-only.
 Nullable.
               - `[Id <String>]`: Read-only.
               - `[CcRecipients <IMicrosoftGraphRecipient[]>]`: The Cc: recipients for the thread.
+Returned only on $select.
               - `[HasAttachments <Boolean?>]`: Indicates whether any of the posts within this thread has at least one attachment.
+Returned by default.
               - `[IsLocked <Boolean?>]`: Indicates if the thread is locked.
+Returned by default.
               - `[LastDeliveredDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+Returned by default.
-              - `[Posts <IMicrosoftGraphPost1[]>]`: Read-only.
+              - `[Posts <IMicrosoftGraphPost[]>]`: Read-only.
 Nullable.
                 - `[Categories <String[]>]`: The categories associated with the item
                 - `[ChangeKey <String>]`: Identifies the version of the item.
 Every time the item is changed, changeKey changes as well.
 This allows Exchange to apply changes to the correct version of the object.
 Read-only.
                 - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
                 - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
                 - `[Id <String>]`: Read-only.
                 - `[Attachments <IMicrosoftGraphAttachment[]>]`: The collection of fileAttachment, itemAttachment, and referenceAttachment attachments for the post.
 Read-only.
 Nullable.
+Supports $expand.
                 - `[Body <IMicrosoftGraphItemBody>]`: itemBody
                 - `[ConversationId <String>]`: Unique ID of the conversation.
 Read-only.
                 - `[ConversationThreadId <String>]`: Unique ID of the conversation thread.
 Read-only.
                 - `[Extensions <IMicrosoftGraphExtension[]>]`: The collection of open extensions defined for the post.
 Read-only.
 Nullable.
+Supports $expand.
                 - `[From <IMicrosoftGraphRecipient>]`: recipient
                 - `[HasAttachments <Boolean?>]`: Indicates whether the post has at least one attachment.
 This is a default property.
-                - `[InReplyTo <IMicrosoftGraphPost1>]`: post
+                - `[InReplyTo <IMicrosoftGraphPost>]`: post
                 - `[MultiValueExtendedProperties <IMicrosoftGraphMultiValueLegacyExtendedProperty[]>]`: The collection of multi-value extended properties defined for the post.
 Read-only.
 Nullable.
                 - `[NewParticipants <IMicrosoftGraphRecipient[]>]`: Conversation participants that were added to the thread as part of this post.
                 - `[ReceivedDateTime <DateTime?>]`: Specifies when the post was received.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
                 - `[Sender <IMicrosoftGraphRecipient>]`: recipient
                 - `[SingleValueExtendedProperties <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>]`: The collection of single-value extended properties defined for the post.
 Read-only.
 Nullable.
               - `[Preview <String>]`: A short summary from the body of the latest post in this conversation.
+Returned by default.
               - `[ToRecipients <IMicrosoftGraphRecipient[]>]`: The To: recipients for the thread.
+Returned only on $select.
               - `[Topic <String>]`: The topic of the conversation.
 This property can be set when the conversation is created, but it cannot be updated.
+Returned by default.
               - `[UniqueSenders <String[]>]`: All the users that sent a message to this thread.
+Returned by default.
             - `[Topic <String>]`: The topic of the conversation.
 This property can be set when the conversation is created, but it cannot be updated.
             - `[UniqueSenders <String[]>]`: All the users that sent a message to this Conversation.
           - `[CreatedDateTime <DateTime?>]`: Timestamp of when the group was created.
 The value cannot be modified and is automatically populated when the group is created.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Returned by default.
+Supports $filter (eq, ne, not, ge, le, in).
 Read-only.
-          - `[CreatedOnBehalfOf <IMicrosoftGraphDirectoryObject>]`: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+          - `[CreatedOnBehalfOf <IMicrosoftGraphDirectoryObject>]`: directoryObject
           - `[Description <String>]`: An optional description for the group.
 Returned by default.
+Supports $filter (eq, ne, not, ge, le, startsWith) and $search.
           - `[DisplayName <String>]`: The display name for the group.
-This property is required when a group is created and cannot be cleared during updates.
+Required.
 Returned by default.
-Supports $filter and $orderby.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderBy.
           - `[Drive <IMicrosoftGraphDrive1>]`: drive
           - `[Drives <IMicrosoftGraphDrive1[]>]`: The group's drives.
 Read-only.
           - `[Events <IMicrosoftGraphEvent1[]>]`: The group's events.
           - `[ExpirationDateTime <DateTime?>]`: Timestamp of when the group is set to expire.
 The value cannot be modified and is automatically populated when the group is created.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Returned by default.
+Supports $filter (eq, ne, not, ge, le, in).
 Read-only.
           - `[Extensions <IMicrosoftGraphExtension[]>]`: The collection of open extensions defined for the group.
 Read-only.
 Nullable.
           - `[GroupLifecyclePolicies <IMicrosoftGraphGroupLifecyclePolicy[]>]`: The collection of lifecycle policies for this group.
 Read-only.
 Nullable.
             - `[Id <String>]`: Read-only.
             - `[AlternateNotificationEmails <String>]`: List of email address to send notifications for groups without owners.
 Multiple email address can be defined by separating email address with a semicolon.
             - `[GroupLifetimeInDays <Int32?>]`: Number of days before a group expires and needs to be renewed.
 Once renewed, the group expiration is extended by the number of days defined.
             - `[ManagedGroupTypes <String>]`: The group type for which the expiration policy applies.
 Possible values are All, Selected or None.
           - `[GroupTypes <String[]>]`: Specifies the group type and its membership.
 If the collection contains Unified, the group is a Microsoft 365 group; otherwise, it's either a security group or distribution group.
 For details, see groups overview.If the collection includes DynamicMembership, the group has dynamic membership; otherwise, membership is static.
 Returned by default.
-Supports $filter.
+Supports $filter (eq, not).
           - `[HasMembersWithLicenseErrors <Boolean?>]`: Indicates whether there are members in this group that have license errors from its group-based license assignment.
 This property is never returned on a GET operation.
 You can use it as a $filter argument to get groups that have members with license errors (that is, filter for this property being true).
+Supports $filter (eq).
           - `[HideFromAddressLists <Boolean?>]`: true if the group is not displayed in certain parts of the Outlook user interface: in the Address Book, in address lists for selecting message recipients, and in the Browse Groups dialog for searching groups; false otherwise.
 Default value is false.
 Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
           - `[HideFromOutlookClients <Boolean?>]`: true if the group is not displayed in Outlook clients, such as Outlook for Windows and Outlook on the web, false otherwise.
 Default value is false.
 Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
           - `[IsArchived <Boolean?>]`:
-          - `[IsAssignableToRole <Boolean?>]`: Indicates whether this group can be assigned to an Azure Active Directory role.This property can only be set while creating the group and is immutable.
-If set to true, the securityEnabled property must also be set to true and the group cannot be a dynamic group (that is, groupTypes cannot contain DynamicMembership).Only callers in Global Administrator and Privileged Role Administrator roles can set this property.
+          - `[IsAssignableToRole <Boolean?>]`: Indicates whether this group can be assigned to an Azure Active Directory role.
+Optional.
+This property can only be set while creating the group and is immutable.
+If set to true, the securityEnabled property must also be set to true and the group cannot be a dynamic group (that is, groupTypes cannot contain DynamicMembership).
+Only callers in Global administrator and Privileged role administrator roles can set this property.
+The caller must be assigned the RoleManagement.ReadWrite.Directory permission to set this property or update the membership of such groups.
 For more, see Using a group to manage Azure AD role assignmentsReturned by default.
+Supports $filter (eq, ne, not).
           - `[IsSubscribedByMail <Boolean?>]`: Indicates whether the signed-in user is subscribed to receive email conversations.
 Default value is true.
 Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
           - `[LicenseProcessingState <IMicrosoftGraphLicenseProcessingState>]`: licenseProcessingState
             - `[(Any) <Object>]`: This indicates any property can be added to this object.
             - `[State <String>]`:
           - `[Mail <String>]`: The SMTP address for the group, for example, 'serviceadmins@contoso.onmicrosoft.com'.
 Returned by default.
 Read-only.
-Supports $filter.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
           - `[MailEnabled <Boolean?>]`: Specifies whether the group is mail-enabled.
+Required.
 Returned by default.
+Supports $filter (eq, ne, not, and eq on null values).
-          - `[MailNickname <String>]`: The mail alias for the group, unique in the organization.
-This property must be specified when a group is created.
-These characters cannot be used in the mailNickName: @()/[]';:.<>,SPACE.
+          - `[MailNickname <String>]`: The mail alias for the group, unique for Microsoft 365 groups in the organization.
+Maximum length is 64 characters.
+This property can contain only characters in the ASCII character set 0 - 127 except the following: @ () / [] ' ; : . <> , SPACE.
 Returned by default.
-Supports $filter.
+Supports $filter (eq, ne, not, ge, le, in, startsWith).
           - `[MemberOf <IMicrosoftGraphDirectoryObject[]>]`: Groups and administrative units that this group is a member of.
 HTTP Methods: GET (supported for all groups).
 Read-only.
 Nullable.
+Supports $expand.
-          - `[Members <IMicrosoftGraphDirectoryObject[]>]`: Users, contacts, and groups that are members of this group.
-HTTP Methods: GET (supported for all groups), POST (supported for security groups and mail-enabled security groups), DELETE (supported only for security groups) Read-only.
+          - `[Members <IMicrosoftGraphDirectoryObject[]>]`: Members of this group, who can be users, devices, other groups, or service principals.
+Supports the List members, Add member, and Remove member operations.
 Nullable.
+Supports $expand including nested $select.
+For example, /groups?$filter=startsWith(displayName,'Role')&$select=id,displayName&$expand=members($select=id,userPrincipalName,displayName).
           - `[MembersWithLicenseErrors <IMicrosoftGraphDirectoryObject[]>]`: A list of group members with license errors from this group-based license assignment.
 Read-only.
           - `[MembershipRule <String>]`: The rule that determines members for this group if the group is a dynamic group (groupTypes contains DynamicMembership).
 For more information about the syntax of the membership rule, see Membership Rules syntax.
 Returned by default.
+Supports $filter (eq, ne, not, ge, le, startsWith).
           - `[MembershipRuleProcessingState <String>]`: Indicates whether the dynamic membership processing is on or paused.
 Possible values are On or Paused.
 Returned by default.
+Supports $filter (eq, ne, not, in).
           - `[OnPremisesDomainName <String>]`: Contains the on-premises domain FQDN, also called dnsDomainName synchronized from the on-premises directory.
 The property is only populated for customers who are synchronizing their on-premises directory to Azure Active Directory via Azure AD Connect.Returned by default.
 Read-only.
           - `[OnPremisesLastSyncDateTime <DateTime?>]`: Indicates the last time at which the group was synced with the on-premises directory.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Returned by default.
 Read-only.
-Supports $filter.
+Supports $filter (eq, ne, not, ge, le, in).
           - `[OnPremisesNetBiosName <String>]`: Contains the on-premises netBios name synchronized from the on-premises directory.
 The property is only populated for customers who are synchronizing their on-premises directory to Azure Active Directory via Azure AD Connect.Returned by default.
 Read-only.
           - `[OnPremisesProvisioningErrors <IMicrosoftGraphOnPremisesProvisioningError[]>]`: Errors when using Microsoft synchronization product during provisioning.
 Returned by default.
+Supports $filter (eq, not).
             - `[Category <String>]`: Category of the provisioning error.
 Note: Currently, there is only one possible value.
 Possible value: PropertyConflict - indicates a property value is not unique.
 Other objects contain the same value for the property.
             - `[OccurredDateTime <DateTime?>]`: The date and time at which the error occurred.
             - `[PropertyCausingError <String>]`: Name of the directory property causing the error.
 Current possible values: UserPrincipalName or ProxyAddress
             - `[Value <String>]`: Value of the property causing the error.
           - `[OnPremisesSamAccountName <String>]`: Contains the on-premises SAM account name synchronized from the on-premises directory.
 The property is only populated for customers who are synchronizing their on-premises directory to Azure Active Directory via Azure AD Connect.Returned by default.
+Supports $filter (eq, ne, not, ge, le, in, startsWith).
 Read-only.
           - `[OnPremisesSecurityIdentifier <String>]`: Contains the on-premises security identifier (SID) for the group that was synchronized from on-premises to the cloud.
 Returned by default.
+Supports $filter on null values.
 Read-only.
           - `[OnPremisesSyncEnabled <Boolean?>]`: true if this group is synced from an on-premises directory; false if this group was originally synced from an on-premises directory but is no longer synced; null if this object has never been synced from an on-premises directory (default).
 Returned by default.
 Read-only.
-Supports $filter.
+Supports $filter (eq, ne, not, in, and eq on null values).
           - `[Onenote <IMicrosoftGraphOnenote1>]`: onenote
-          - `[Owners <IMicrosoftGraphDirectoryObject[]>]`: The owners of the group.
-The owners are a set of non-admin users who are allowed to modify this object.
-HTTP Methods: GET (supported for all groups), POST (supported for security groups and mail-enabled security groups), DELETE (supported only for security groups) Read-only.
+          - `[Owners <IMicrosoftGraphDirectoryObject[]>]`: The owners of the group who can be users or service principals.
 Nullable.
+If this property is not specified when creating a Microsoft 365 group, the calling user is automatically assigned as the group owner.
+Supports $expand including nested $select.
+For example, /groups?$filter=startsWith(displayName,'Role')&$select=id,displayName&$expand=owners($select=id,userPrincipalName,displayName).
           - `[PermissionGrants <IMicrosoftGraphResourceSpecificPermissionGrant[]>]`: The permissions that have been granted for a group to a specific application.
+Supports $expand.
             - `[DeletedDateTime <DateTime?>]`:
             - `[Id <String>]`: Read-only.
             - `[ClientAppId <String>]`: ID of the service principal of the Azure AD app that has been granted access.
 Read-only.